-MGMT9700 - Applied Methods in Management Research

-MLA 5410 - Academic Writing and Research Design

-OIDD 9120 - Introduction to Optimization

-Workshop colloquium elective course (ACCT 9810/9820) - Students attend workshops in departments outside of accounting to provide student exposure to theory, research designs and methods that are being explored outside of accounting to provide breadth of exposure to foster innovative research ideas.
-Students are required to attend 15 non-accounting workshops over one academic year and write up a referee report for 8 of those workshop papers.
-They are also required to write up at least one research proposal that stems from theories or research methods gleaned from one or more of the workshops attended.
+MGMT9700 - Applied Methods in Management Research MLA 5410 - Academic Writing and Research Design OIDD 9120 - Introduction to Optimization accounting to provide student exposure to theory, research designs and methods that are being explored outside of accounting to provide breadth of exposure to foster innovative research ideas For each course, students are required to attend 7 non-accounting workshops over one semester and write up a referee report before the workshop for 4 of those workshop papers.
+Students can take one or both ACCT 9810/9820 (0.5 CU each) courses during a single semester, split the two courses over two semesters, or take just one of the two courses.